 Clint’s diverse work background demonstrates a commitment to both customer and public service – traits he is also committed to outside of the office.
 He served eight years on the Austin Parks Board where he was appointed by two different mayors and also served two years on the Austin Planning Commission where he helped develop important renovation and development policies for Austin residents and builders.
 As stated in a 2010 Austin Business Journal article about Clint’s work on the Commission, “Clint polished his reputation as a consensus maker among various Austin community and business interests and was a “sterling example” of the progress city boards and commissions can make when members take time to learn about issues and seek compromise.”

 A graduate of Vanderbilt University, Clint earned his B.A. in Political Science.
 His time at Vanderbilt included four years on the men’s football team where he, despite an injury that ended his playing days early on, served a number of roles.
-Clint lives in Austin with his wife Allison and their two children, daughter Annie (14) and son Ed (12).
-He is active in the community serving as President of Trojans Pop Warner and is involved with Northwest Little League and Trojans Youth Lacrosse.
-He also serves on the boards of Operation Game Thief, the Beyond Batten Disease Foundation and the Seton Fund.
+Clint lives in Austin with his wife Allison and their two children, daughter Annie (15) and son Ed (13).
+He is active in the community serving as a board member of Trojans Girls Lacrosse, Past President of Trojans Pop Warner and was involved with Northwest Little League for more than six years.